chibashr/obsidian-biblelink/README.md

 ### Adding Translations

 #### One-Click Downloads
-- Go to Plugin Settings → BibleLink
+- Go to Plugin Settings → BibleLink → Translations
 - Browse the "Popular Translations" or "All Available Translations" sections
 - Click any translation abbreviation to download instantly
 - Translations are stored locally for offline access